 7 “Be strong and very courageous.
 Be careful to obey all the law my servant Moses gave you; do not turn from it to the right or to the left, that you may be successful wherever you go.
 8 Do not let this Book of the Law depart from your mouth; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful.”

-How will you get the success that we envision, that CBLT, under God, even dares to promise?
-Moses provided Joshua with five books for spiritual help; CBLT provides you with five manuals for practical help.
-Be careful to obey all these CBLT instructions; do not turn from them to the right or to the left.
+How will you get the success that we envision, that New Life for Churches, under God, even dares to promise?
+Moses provided Joshua with five books for spiritual help; our ministry provides you with discipleship manuals for practical help.
+Be careful to obey all these Small Group instructions; do not turn from them to the right or to the left.
 By closely following these manuals, you can be successful wherever you go.
 Meditate on these guidelines day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful.

 The church nowadays is more and more becoming aware that _______________ is Jesus’ method.
 It’s the most successful thing in any church that any Christian brother can do.
 It’s Jesus’ method.
 It’s Jesus’ desire.
 It’s Jesus’ idea.
 That’s why it’s successful.
 That’s why we can guarantee success.
 God is the same yesterday and today and even tomorrow.
 He says: “As I was with Moses so will I be with you.
 I will never leave you nor forsake you.”